 - Oral appliance therapy with sleep apnea devices

 - Supplies, such as tubing, masks and filters

 Your doctor will need to run tests and order a sleep study to formally diagnose you with sleep apnea.

 Your doctor may either order an at-home sleep apnea test or require you to undergo a formal lab sleep study at an overnight clinic.

-Medicare generally pays 80 percent of the approved cost for sleep studies, and the Part B deductible applies.
+Medicare generally pays 80% of the approved cost for sleep studies, and the Part B deductible applies.

-Medicare will also cover 80 percent of the cost for replacement CPAP supplies on a regular schedule.
+Medicare will also cover 80% of the cost of replacement CPAP supplies on a regular schedule.

 That’s because CPAP supplies can get dirty or worn out over time.
 For example, the face mask material tends to absorb oil from your skin and may become stiff.

 - Full Face Mask: One every three months

 - Full Face Cushion: One per month